AayushAgnihotri/Bug-tracker/README.md

 yarn start (this will run the development server on your local machine on port 3000.
 You can visit it here [localhost:3000](localhost:3000))

-You can also find a hosted version of this project [here](https://nikpydev.github.io/bugtrail-v3)